Howarat/Senior-Design/Project-Description.md

 * I have worked on developing video games as a personal hobby.
 While trying to show others games I have created, I am often disheartened as they lose interest before the game is launched.
 I am very interested in being able to quickly draw others attention to games I have created when they come over, and to have a more natural platform available to test the games on.

 ### Project Team Approach to Problem:
 * Being a solo project, I will approach this problem by creating a physical arcade platform for developers to test and show off games they have made on.
-The platform will have the usual arcade components (bumpers, joysticks, flashing LEDs, coin opt) and will host a local web interface to upload games to and set their controls.
+The platform will have the usual arcade components (bumpers, joysticks, flashing LEDs, coin operator) and will host a local web interface to upload games to and set their controls.